cacaiocamp/joyOSCMapper/README.md

 ![rightclickShot](mdimgs/rightclick.png)

 ### Get joycon type and color
-By sending a OSC message with the tag ```/getJoyconTypeAndColor``` followed the index of a joycon (that can be checked on JoyconsList) as an integer argument, you can get the type and color of a disered joycon, that will be sent as a single OSC message.
+By sending a OSC message with the tag ```/getJoyconTypeAndColor``` followed by the index of a joycon (that can be checked on JoyconsList) as an integer argument, you can get the type and color of a disered joycon, that will be sent as a single OSC message.
 The type is sent as an integer (```1``` for left and ```2``` for right, following JoyShockLibrary definitions) and the color as a string containing a hexadecimal, following the RGB pattern.

 This OSC message will be sent to the osc send address and is composed by the name of the joycon (/joycon+0..n, based on the order of connection) added with the OSC tag ```/sendJoyconTypeAndColor``` and followed by the type and color, respectvely.